 The following management's discussion and analysis of our financial condition and results of operations should be read in conjunction with the unaudited condensed consolidated financial statements and the related notes thereto included elsewhere in this Quarterly Report on Form 10-Q and the audited consolidated financial statements and notes thereto and management's discussion and analysis of financial condition and results of operations for the year ended December 31, 2021 included in our Annual Report on Form 10-K for the year ended December 31, 2021, as filed with the SEC on February 28, 2022 (the "Annual Report").
 This Quarterly Report on Form 10-Q contains forward-looking statements within the meaning of Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
-These statements include, but are not limited to, expectations regarding our strategy, "anticipate, " intend, " "could, " should," "estimate," or "continue," and similar expressions or variations.
+These statements include, but are not limited to, expectations regarding our strategy, business plans, financial performance and developments relating to our industry.
+These statements are often identified by the use of words such as "may," "will," "expect," "believe," "anticipate," "intend," "could," "should," "estimate," or "continue," and similar expressions or variations.
 Such forward-looking statements are subject to risks, uncertainties and other factors that could cause actual results and the timing of certain events to differ materially from future results expressed or implied by such forward-looking statements.
-Factors that could cause or contribute to such differences include, but are not limited to, those discussed in Part II, Item 1A: "Risk Factors" of this Quarterly Report on Form 10-Q and elsewhere in this report.
-The forward-looking statements in this Quarterly Report on Form 10-Q represent our views as of the date of this Quarterly Report on Form 10-Q. We anticipate that subsequent will cause our views to change.
-However, while we may elect to update these forward-looking statements at some point in the future, we have no current intention of doing so except to the extent required by applicable law.
-You should, therefore, not rely on these forward-looking statements as representing our views as of any date subsequent to the date of this Quarterly Report on Form 10-Q.
+Factors that could cause or contribute to such differences include, but are not limited to, those discussed in Part II, Item 14: "Risk Factors" of this Quarterly Report on Form 10-Q and Part I, Item 14: "Risk Factors" of our Annual Report, as incorporated herein and referenced in Part II, Item 14: "Risk Factors" of this Quarterly Report on Form 10-Q. We anticipate that subsequent events and developments will cause our views to change.
+However, while we may elect to update these forward-looking statements as representing our views as of any date subsequent to the date of this Quarterly Report on Form 10-Q.